Horlicks: India

 In 2010, Horlicks accounted for 85% of the ₹23.06 billion revenue of GlaxoSmithKline in India.
 In 2012 it was the most widely consumed packaged beverage in India, after bottled water.

 The biggest branding event is Horlicks Wizkids.
 This event started its way in 2003 and till now has reached approximately 25 million children in all India as well as in Sri Lanka, Nepal and Bangladesh.

 Ahaar Abhiyan is a Horlicks initiative to increase malnutrition-related awareness amongst mothers, families and communities.
 With the sale of every bottle of Horlicks, the company contributes ₹1 towards the initiative.
 The campaign attempts to raise awareness about proper nutrition amongst mothers of children aged between 3 and 6 years.

 Horlicks Wizkids is an interschool cultural and literary competition for children from class 1 to 12.
 The competition attracts students from India, Sri Lanka, Nepal and Bangladesh.
 With more than 30 events in the field of arts, literature, painting and extra-curricular activities, Horlicks Wizkids is South Asia's largest interschool fiesta giving children an opportunity to showcase their talent on a global platform.

 The 2013 Edition of Horlicks Wizkids South Asia was held in Bangalore.
 It consisted of five days of rigorous training sessions, talent rounds, project presentations and other fun, learning and recreational activities.
-More than 100,000 students from over 1200 schools participated.
+More than 100,000 students from over 1,200 schools participated.
 Five students from Vizag, Jaipur, Delhi, Hyderabad and Bhubaneshwar earned the title of the Horlicks WizTeam 2013.
 The winners got an opportunity to go for a learning program to Germany and a cash award of ₹100,000 each.

 Hong Kong

 In Hong Kong, Horlicks is known better as a café drink than as a sleeping aid.
 It is served at cha chaan tengs as well as fast-food shops such as Café de Coral, Fairwood and Maxim's Express.
 It can be served hot or cold, and is usually sweetened with sugar.
 It is made with warm milk, and ice is added to it if a cold drink is desired.

-And as a reference to a Canadian Flour Factory, Wheat Germ added version was created for the then newly minted medical science: Nutrition.